 - Don’t overfill your bin so the lid can’t close properly

-- If gulls nest on your home or building consider action to stop them – spikes, nets and wires can all be effective.
+- If gulls nest on your home or building consider action to stop them – steel exclusion mesh, gull netting, gull spikes, and wires can all be effective.
 Find out more

 - At the end of the nesting season (usually September), if gulls have been using your home or building, remove all nests and nesting materials.
 This can discourage them from coming back the next year